 A plateful of piping hot something is not a particularly inviting idea in this smouldering heat.
 But just think of someone talking about samosa all over twitter and facebook and the husband has already demanded a keema paratha you would definitely be tempeted to some heat and deep frying.

-So when Rekha was tempting everyone with a baked samosa I decided for a Keema samosa dinner that day.
+So a friend was talking about baked samosa that I find awful to be honest because the fat in the shortening of pastry dough would not be any less if you want a crisp pastry on samosa.
+Why not deep fry it because anyway you have them very occasionally only.
+And then I decided for a Keema samosa dinner that day.
 Any such heavy snack becomes a dinner for us always.
 I had this Khajur Imli ki chutney in the fridge and the Samosa took me about 40 minutes from scratch.

 recipe of the keema stuffing....